rfjkullberg/Microbiota_cytokine_production/README.md

   mutate(change = ifelse(log2_fc >= 0 ,"Up", "Down"),
   description = paste(variable, "-", stimulation))
 ```
-There were no differences in cytokine producing capacity between patients with disrupted and undisrupted microbiota profiles at hospital admission.
+There were no differences in cytokine producing capacity and degranulation products between patients with disrupted and undisrupted microbiota profiles at hospital admission.

 ```
 cytokines.adm.volcano %>%